The dominoes are beginning to fall.

 “We see you here quite frequently, Mr. Luigi,” Francis continued.
 “And we’re quite familiar with the large debt you owe not only to us but also to your bookie.
 But, since you also happen to be bringing in a large sum of patrons from your other gambling nooks, we’ve been turning you a blind eye.
 I understand how this is easy for you to interpret as giving us the slip but—”

 “Who was it that told you to jump my brother, huh?!”
 Carl roared, grabbing Luigi by the throat.
 “And don’t you dare tell me that it wasn’t you!
-We have five other witnesses pinning you on the damned scene!”
+We have witnesses pinning you on the damned scene!”

 “That’s not a name!”